 A professional speaker, Jan delivers keynote addresses, as well as 1-1/2 hour and all-day workshops and seminars, at association meetings, companies, and agencies throughout the U.S. and internationally including in India, Japan, the Netherlands, New Zealand, and the United Kingdom.

-Jan coaches by phone, e-mail, and in-person in her areas of expertise including: friendship; time management; work relationships; getting published; and foreign rights.
+Jan coaches by phone, e-mail, and in-person in her areas of expertise including: friendship; time management; work relationships; getting published; crime victims; and foreign rights.

 Jan worked in publishing, first at Macmillan Publishing Company, in the school division, followed by Grove Press, Inc., where for a year she was head of foreign rights, as well as doing acquisitions, publicity, and sales.
 In 1996, Jan founded Hannacroix Creek Books, Inc., a small press that publishes nonfiction adult titles, adult fiction, young adult and middle school fiction, illustrated children’s books, dramatic literature, poetry, and journals.

-Jan is a member of the Authors Guild, Dramatists Guild, American Society of Journalists and Authors (ASJA), Connecticut Press Club, Editorial Freelancers Association, American Society of Criminology (ASC), the Women’s Media Group, the Women’s National Book Association, the Stamford Art Association (SAA), and other professional associations.
+Jan is a member of the Authors Guild, Dramatists Guild, American Society of Journalists and Authors (ASJA), Connecticut Press Club, Editorial Freelancers Association, American Society of Criminology (ASC), the Women’s Media Group, and other professional associations.

 A resident of Fairfield County, Connecticut, USA, Dr. Yager is married to corporate communications executive and author Fred Yager.
-They have two grown sons, Scott and Jeff, and two grandsons.
+They have two grown sons, Scott and Jeff, and several grandchildren.

 Here is the link to Jan’s Linkedin profile: https://www.linkedin.com/in/drjanyager/